nzakas/understandinges6/manuscript/04-Objects.md

 };
 ```

 This shorthand syntax, also called *concise method* syntax, creates a method on the `person` object just as the previous example did.
-There is no difference aside from saving you some keystrokes, so `sayName()` is assigned an anonymous function expression and has all of the same characteristics as the function defined in the previous example.
+The property `sayName()` is assigned an anonymous function expression and has all of the same characteristics as the function defined in the previous example.
+The one difference is that concise methods may use `super` (discussed later in this chapter) whereas the nonconcise methods may not.

 I> The `name` property of a method created using this shorthand is the name used before the parentheses.
 In the previous example, the `name` property for `person.sayName()` is `"sayName"`.

 ### Computed Property Names

-JavaScript objects have long had computed property names through the use of square brackets instead of dot notation.
+JavaScript objects have long had computed property names on object instances through the use of square brackets instead of dot notation.
 The square brackets allow you to specify property names using variables and string literals that may contain characters that would be a syntax error if used in an identifier.
 For example:

 ```js
 var person = {},